Puma Energy

 Puma Energy is a Swiss multinational mid- and downstream oil company, majority-owned by Singaporean company Trafigura.

-Its operations span around 40 countries across five continents and encompass the supply, storage, refining, distribution, and retail of a range of petroleum products.
+Its operations span around 34 countries across five continents and encompass the supply, storage, refining, distribution, and retail of a range of petroleum products.

-The firm owns and operates more than 1,900 service stations and 7.9 e6m3 of oil storage facilities.
-The company employs over 3,500 staff and is headquartered in Singapore and Geneva with regional hubs in Johannesburg, San Juan, Brisbane, and Tallinn.
+The firm owns and operates more than 2,200 service stations.
+The company employs over 3,800 staff and is headquartered in Singapore with regional offices in Geneva, Johannesburg and Panama City.